-- a) You or your Employer may withdraw you from the Apprenticeship Programme at any time.
-This will result in immediate withdrawal of your registration on the qualification. - b) Withdrawal will take effect only if you follow the specified withdrawal procedure as discussed with your APDM or equivalent contact.
-Your employer must provide confirmation of the withdrawal in writing.
-If the specified withdrawal procedure is not followed, your registration on the Apprenticeship Programme will continue and your Funder/Employer must continue to pay any fees and other charges that are due as set out in your contractual or registration documentation (see the definition "Contractual or registration documentation" within the Glossary of Terms). - c) If you or your Employer withdraw from the Apprenticeship Programme you will be unable to continue studying for any module that you have registered for or begun studying, unless you are permitted to transfer your Apprenticeship Programme to another Employer in accordance with your Funding Provider rules.
+Funder/Employer must continue to pay any fees and other charges that are due as set out in your contractual or registration documentation (see the definition "Contractual or registration documentation" within the Glossary of Terms).

+- c) If you or your Employer withdraw from the Apprenticeship Programme you will be unable to continue studying for any module that you have registered for or begun studying, unless you have been made redundant or are permitted to transfer your Apprenticeship Programme to another Employer in accordance with your Funding Provider rules.
 If you wish to continue to study any module that you have enrolled on, your withdrawal from the apprenticeship must occur after completing the module.
-If you are eligible, you may be able to count that module credit towards another qualification that you register for outside of the Apprenticeship Programme. - d) A change in Employer may have implications for your ability to continue with the Apprenticeship Programme.
-If you wish to change your Employer and continue studying for your apprenticeship qualification you will need to discuss your options with your APDM (or other equivalent contact). - e) If you or your Employer withdraw from the Apprenticeship Programme and your qualification registration and module enrolment are withdrawn as a result, you will cease to be a registered student of The Open University.
+If you are eligible, you may be able to count that module credit towards another qualification that you register for outside of the Apprenticeship Programme. - d) If you leave your employment with your Apprenticeship Employer under any circumstances other than those stated in the Redundancy definition in the Glossary and wish to continue to study any module that you have enrolled on, your withdrawal from the apprenticeship must occur after completing the module.
+If you are eligible, you may be able to count that module credit towards another qualification that you register for outside of the Apprenticeship Programme. - e) If you are made redundant by your Apprenticeship Employer you may be able to complete the study and assessment of any module(s) that you are currently studying subject to the terms in the Conditions of Registration (Apprentices) Redundancy Appendix.
+If you are eligible, you may be able to count that module credit towards another qualification that you register for outside of the Apprenticeship Programme. - f) A change in Employer may have implications for your ability to continue with the Apprenticeship Programme.
+If you wish to change your Employer and continue studying for your apprenticeship qualification you will need to discuss your options with your APDM (or other equivalent contact). - g) If you or your Employer withdraw from the Apprenticeship Programme and your qualification registration and module enrolment are withdrawn as a result, you will cease to be a registered Student of The Open University.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021 a) Registration onto modules that are studied towards a non-apprenticeship qualification will be subject to the standard regulations and Fee Rules, and you will be liable to pay fees.
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022 a) Registration onto modules that are studied towards a non-apprenticeship qualification will be subject to the standard regulations and Fee Rules, and you will be liable to pay fees.